triblatron/osgRmlUi/README.md

 # osgRmlUi
 Integration of RmlUi with OpenSceneGraph

-This project is a resurrection of osgRocket to work with RmlUi-3.3 and OpenSceneGraph-3.6.5.
+This project is a resurrection of osgLibRocket to work with RmlUi-3.3 and OpenSceneGraph-3.6.5.

 It uses cmake to create the Makefiles or other build system.